dotnet-outdated/dotnet-outdated/README.md

 Please note that for both include and exclude, the comparison is culture and case insensitive.

-## Failing only if the new version of the package is older than the number of days
+## Only listing new version of packages older than a specified the number of days

 There are some packages that have new updates almost on daily basis, and it might slow down development and will break all CI builds if dotnet-outdated is integrated into the CI - so the development team needs to urgently react on every single update.